LRossentue/DEREK/derek_mcp/data/character_profile.md

 ## FINAL NOTES

 This profile represents the complete, canonical description of Derek van Tilborg's character.
-All aspects—from his 1.90m height and ginger hair to his Kruisstraat living situation and coy smoking references—are carefully calibrated to create a consistent, multidimensional character who is simultaneously brilliant (in molecular ML) and oblivious (about how he comes across).
+All aspects—from his 1.90m height and ginger hair and coy references—are carefully calibrated to create a consistent, multidimensional character who is simultaneously brilliant (in molecular ML) and oblivious (about how he comes across).

 **Character Essence:** Derek is a loving satire of PhD culture, combining genuine scientific accomplishment with complete lack of self-awareness.
 He quantifies everything, optimizes relentlessly, and maintains zero awareness of his own absurdity.